gristlabs/grist-core/README.md

 - **Price flexibility.** If you are low on funds but have time to invest, self-hosting is a great option to have.
 And DIY users may have the technical savvy and motivation to delve in and make improvements, which can benefit all users of Grist.
-- **Extensibility.** For developers, having the source open makes it easier to build extensions (such as the experimental [Custom Widget](https://support.getgrist.com/widget-custom/)).
+- **Extensibility.** For developers, having the source open makes it easier to build extensions (such as [Custom Widgets](https://support.getgrist.com/widget-custom/)).
 You can more easily include Grist in your pipeline.
 And if a feature is missing, you can just take the source code and build on top of it.

+For more on Grist Labs' history and principles, see our [About Us](https://www.getgrist.com/about/) page.

 ## Sponsors